innainu/ML-and-DS-Handbook/README.md

 - Make your changes in the [ipython notebook](/ML_Notes.ipynb)

-- I've uploaded the ipython notebook as markdown for better version control, so next, run this script:

-- Make sure you have [nbconvert](https://nbconvert.readthedocs.io/en/latest/index.html) installed.
+- I've uploaded the ipython notebook as markdown for better version control, so next, run this script: (but make sure you have [nbconvert](https://nbconvert.readthedocs.io/en/latest/index.html) installed.)

 ``` sh convert_ipynb.sh ```